 Victoria has a number of bush fire prone areas and it is important to be aware of relevant emergency procedures.
-As required by the conditions set out on our service approval, we will identify any family day care residence or venue in a bush fire prone area, and ensure the educator is aware of what action to take in the event of an emergency and declared code red day.
+As required by the conditions set out on our service approval, we will identify any family day care residence or venue in a bush fire or grass fire prone area or , and ensure the educator is aware of what action to take in the event of an emergency and declared code red day.